-People who eat a lot of meat (including processed meat), cholesterol and fried foods have a higher than average risk of pancreatic cancer.
-People who eat a lot of fruit and vegetables have a lower than average risk of pancreatic cancer.
+People who eat a lot of meat (including processed meat) and fried foods, or who have a high cholesterol diet, have a higher than average risk of pancreatic cancer.
+People who eat a lot of fruit and vegetables have a lower than average risk.

-The vitamin folate (called folic acid when it’s in a tablet or capsule supplement) may also reduce your risk.
-Folate is found in fresh leafy green vegetables.
+The vitamin folate (called folic acid when it comes in a tablet or capsule supplement) may also reduce your risk.
+Folate is found in fresh, leafy green vegetables.

 Smoking and pancreatic cancer

-Smokers are two to three times more likely to develop pancreatic cancer than non-smokers, and do so at an earlier age.
+Smokers are 2 to 3 times more likely to develop pancreatic cancer than non-smokers, and they do so at an earlier age.
 If you are a smoker, you should consider quitting.
 If you stop smoking, your risk of developing pancreatic cancer drops to nearly normal for your age.